PADL/FlutterSwift/README.md

  `FlutterDesktopMessenger` wraps the API in `flutter_messenger.h`.
 To allow development on Darwin platforms, `FlutterPlatformMessenger` is also provided which uses the existing platform binary messenger.

 This repository will build the Sony embedded Linux Wayland engine as a submodule, but it doesn't at this time build the Flutter engine itself (this is assumed to be in `/opt/flutter-elinux/lib` or a downloaded build artifact) or a runner.
-In lieu of a runner, In the interim see `Examples/counter/swift/README.md` for some testing notes.
+In lieu of a runner, see [README.md](Examples/counter/swift/README.md) for some testing notes.

 Some examples follow.